MichaelGrafnetter/webauthn-interop/.github/README.md

 ### Overview

 The WebAuthn API is only supported on Windows 10 1903 and newer.
-It is exposed in the `DSInternals.Win32.WebAuthn` namespace, with the `WebAuthnApi` class being the main entry point.
+It is exposed in the [DSInternals.Win32.WebAuthn](../Documentation/API/DSInternals.Win32.WebAuthn.md) namespace, with the [WebAuthnApi](../Documentation/API/DSInternals.Win32.WebAuthn/WebAuthnApi.md) class being the main entry point.

-Following are code samples that mimic the behavior of [login.microsoftonline.com](https://login.microsoftonline.com), with the exception of WebAuthn Extensions.
+Following are code samples that mimic the behavior of [login.microsoftonline.com](https://login.microsoftonline.com).
 The samples are not ready for production use, as they are missing validation and contain many hardcoded values.
 Especially the `challenge` must be randomly generated in a cryptographically safe way.

 ### Registration (Attestation)

+Credential registration is performed by calling the [AuthenticatorMakeCredential](../Documentation/API/DSInternals.Win32.WebAuthn/WebAuthnApi/AuthenticatorMakeCredential.md) or [AuthenticatorMakeCredentialAsync](../Documentation/API/DSInternals.Win32.WebAuthn/WebAuthnApi/AuthenticatorMakeCredentialAsync.md) method:

 ```cs
 var config = new Fido2Configuration()